Fill your College Details

 # reverse_game()

-The program will prompt you to reverse a number and display whether your answer was correct, along with the time taken.
+The software will ask you to reverse a number and will show whether your answer was right along with the time it took.

 5. Using Number Reversal in Data Processing Pipelines